tsukuyomi09/wordrops-web-app/README.md

 ### Author

-Sam — Aspiring software developer.
+Samuele Sala - tsukiyomiiii — software and web developer.
 More about me on LinkedIn [https://www.linkedin.com/in/samuele-sala-a1a63722a/]

 ## Live Site